pdgilbert/eg_stm_hal/README.md

 These examples use only the indicated hal and the main embedded crates.
 The names in the board column are also the names of the build directories.
-Those names link to a file recording the commit that was used for the example tests.
+Those names link to a file recording the commit that was used for the last CI example build tests.

 {% assign b01 = "[bluepill](examplesStatus/bluepill/COMMIT)" %}
 {% assign b02 = "[discovery-stm32f303](examplesStatus/discovery-stm32f303/COMMIT)" %}